andis-sprinkis/snippet/sh_column_text_col_fmt.md

 excepteur | duis-sunt         | velit   | enim   | voluptate | laboris
 ```

-Swap columns no. 2 and no. 1, align columns no. 1 and no. 3 to right, limit the column count to 3 (left to right):
+Swap columns no. 2 and no. 1, align columns no. 1 and no. 3 to the right, limit the columns count to 3 (left to right):

 ```sh
 echo "$text" | column -t -O "2,1" -R "1,3" -l "3"